-Among the technologies in the "Roadmap to Automotive Future" report, which is being released at the 2002 Management Briefing Seminars are plastic crash cages, plastic body panels that make it possible to maintain a showroom-floor shine for years and make painting obsolete, and lighter, more fuel-efficient and safer cars.
+Among the technologies in the “Roadmap to Automotive Future” report from the council are plastic crash cages, plastic body panels that make it possible to maintain a showroom-floor shine for years and make painting obsolete, and lighter, more fuel-efficient and safer cars.

-Plastics producers are building partnerships with the automotive OEMs, tier suppliers, government agencies and universities with the goals of producing safer, more affordable, energy-efficient vehicles.
+Plastics producers are building partnerships with automotive OEMs, suppliers, government agencies, and universities, with the goals of producing safer, more affordable, energy-efficient vehicles.

-Working through the American Plastics Council (APC) — plastics makers are communicating these goals by making public a roadmap and technology vision for automotive plastics over the next 20 years.
-This important document (developed as a result of a workshop that was co-sponsored by the U.S. Department of Energy) will be released at the 2002 Management Briefing Seminars from August 5-9.
+Working through the American Plastics Council (APC)–plastics makers are communicating these goals by making public a roadmap and technology vision for automotive plastics over the next 20 years.

 Today, an entire new class of “smart” plastics already exists that will enable even greater revolutionary changes in production and product performance.
-For instance, “smart” plastics have been developed that can self-repair, actuate and transduce (photoelectric energy), providing the flexibility and performance needed to make plastics more functional and cost-effective than traditional automotive materials.
+For instance, “smart” plastics have been developed, that can self-repair and in other ways provide the flexibility and performance needed to make plastics more functional and cost-effective than traditional automotive materials.

 Plastics innovations also are resulting in other technological advances.
 Some racing car design teams are using plastics in certain structural applications because they offer sufficient strength and crash energy absorption at a dramatically lower weight.
 And as the racetrack has served as a laboratory for automotive innovation, it is likely that similar technology will be found in the chassis and body of consumer vehicles.

 Coatings and films are now available that make windows stronger, reduce abrasion and wear, prevent heat absorption and demonstrate many other unique properties.
-As an example of the plastic industry’s foresight, resin producers are working on plastics with paint-like finishes that virtually will eliminate the need to paint vehicles.
-The production efficiencies offered by this innovation alone have the potential for tremendous savings for the auto industry and consumers.
+Resin producers are working on plastics with paint-like finishes that they say will virtually eliminate the need to paint vehicles.

 “We are fully aware of the challenges the auto and plastics industries face over the next decades.
 Still, we are confident that we offer the best portfolio of solutions for the automotive industry.
 We need to think about ways we invest in new technology.
-Plastics are too important to the future of the automotive industry not to have a seat at the automakers’ future concept development table.
-The plastics industry will be here over the long haul to partner with automotive leaders and continue this good work,” said Little.
+Plastics are too important to the future of the automotive industry not to have a seat at the automakers’ future concept development table,” said Little.